neard/neard.github.io/src/_pages/doc/get-started.md

 Use a file archiver that supports [7z format](http://www.7-zip.org/7z.html) like [7zip](http://www.7-zip.org/) and extract the archive where you want.

+{% include callout.html type="warning" text="It is highly recommended that the path to Neard <strong>does not contains any whitespaces</strong>.
+This can cause problem on some modules." %}

 # Configuration

 Before starting Neard, edit the configuration file `neard.conf` :